 It is not clear from the question as to the nature of the problems and if they are unique to conveyancing in Goole.
 Conveyancing searches and due diligence undertaken during the legal transfer of property are designed to help avoid problems.
 As part of the legal transfer of property, a seller completes a document called a SPIF.
 If the information proves to be incorrect, then you may have a claim against the seller for any losses that you have suffered.
 The survey should have identified any problems with the structure of the property.
 Assuming a detailed survey was carried out and the issues were not identified, you may have a claim against the surveyor.
 However, if you did not have a full survey, you may be responsible for fixing any defects that have now been noted.
 We would always encourage buyers to take every possible step to ensure they are completely aware of the condition of a property before purchase regardless of whether they are buying in Goole.

-What happens if my solicitor is removed from the Bank of Ireland Solicitor panel ahead of completing my conveyancing in Goole?
+Can you clarify what the consequences are if my solicitor is removed from the Co-operative Solicitor panel ahead of completing my conveyancing in Goole?

 First, this is very unlikely to happen.
 In most cases even where a law firm is removed off of a panel the lender would allow the completion to go ahead as the lender would appreciate the difficulties that they would place you in if you have to instruct a new solicitor days before completion.
 In a worst case scenario where the lender insists that you instruct a new firm then it is possible for a very good lawyer to expedite the conveyancing albeit that you may pay a significant premium for this.
 The analogous situation is where a buyer instructs a lawyer, exchanges contracts and the law firm is shut down by a regulator such as the SRA.
 Again, in this situation you can find lawyers who can troubleshoot their way to bring the conveyancing to a satisfactory conclusion - albeit for a fee.